Winter blues? Follow these tips

 blog post winter blues follow these tips jennifer raye

 Winter is a time of quiet reflection.
-As the days grow longer and darker, it’s natural to move slower, be softer, and turn inward.
-However, the darker winter days can also be when your mood resembles the cold and dark outer environment.
+As the days grow longer and darker, it’s natural to move more slowly, be softer, and turn inward.
+However, the darker winter days can also be when your mood mirrors the cold, dark outer environment.
 For many people, along with depression can come apathy, sluggishness, and food cravings.
 To make matters worse, these symptoms can be extreme after overextending yourself during the holidays.

 Feeling down during wintertime is sometimes called “seasonal affective disorder” (SAD).
 One theory regarding wintertime depression is that winter days have less sunlight, which can lead to imbalances of the hormone melatonin.
 This affects your internal body clock, or circadian rhythms, and gives rise to mood and sleep changes, among other concerns.